Table of Contents

 What Else NVIDIA Announced at GTC 2026

-GTC is more than GPU hardware.
-The software and platform updates from this year's conference affect anyone building AI infrastructure, not just those picking individual cards.
+The software and platform updates from GTC 2026 affect anyone building AI infrastructure, not just those picking individual cards.
 Here are the announcements that matter most for GPU server buyers.

 NVIDIA NIM (Inference Microservices) continued its expansion at GTC 2026.
 NIM provides pre-packaged, optimized inference containers that let enterprise teams deploy LLMs on NVIDIA hardware without manual optimization.
 At GTC, NIM was showcased as a core component of the new agentic AI stack, powering infrastructure for autonomous agent deployment alongside the OpenClaw platform.
 For teams deploying production inference on BIZON servers, NIM eliminates weeks of pipeline tuning.